UoB-COMSM0166/2025-group-27/README.md

 ![Onion Model of Stakeholders](docs/requirements/Onion_Model.png)

-- **Level 1: System** – Glitchwood (the game itself).
+- **Level 1: System** – *Glitchwood* itself, the game we built.
-- **Level 2: Containing System** – Testers, Players.
+- **Level 2: Containing System** –
+  - **Testers** who provided feedback and helped us find bugs.
+  - **Players** who care about fun, challenge, and gameplay experience.
-- **Level 3: Wider Environment** – Instructors, Designers, Team Members.
+- **Level 3: Wider Environment** –
+  - **Instructors** who assessed our work and expected us to apply course knowledge.
+  - **Design inspirations**, including mechanics and themes from other games that influenced our direction.
-- **Level 4: External Environment** – Game Platform, Influencers, Competitors, Public.
+- **Level 4: External Environment** –
+  - **Game Platform** (GitHub), used for hosting and sharing the game.
+  - **Influencers**, like bloggers or classmates, who may share or comment on the game.
+  - **Competitors**, both student projects and similar games in the market.
+  - **Public**, meaning anyone who might play or hear about the game.

-This layered structure helped us balance the technical, experiential, and market considerations during the development process.
+This layered structure helped us consider technical goals, user needs, and broader context throughout development.

 ---